ncmarsh/4_code_quiz/README.md

 1. Now that I have a working quiz and a score on the board, I added functionality to the reset button so it would clear the board.
 1. So now the quiz is recording one score, but it needs to hold multiple.
 For this I reorganized the scoreStorage function: moved the array outside the function, then had the function push the initials/score objects into an array, adding to it each time.
 Then I added a for loop to take each object and create a list item and append it to the high scores list element.
 Next I added a sort function so it would sort the scores highest to lowest.
 I then turned the return to quiz link into a button.
 1. Now the quiz is finished...almost.
 I go through the quiz from different points looking for errors.
 I find that if the high scores page starts out empty, the return to quiz button isn't working.
 After a few tries, I was able to get it working.
 1. Lastly I made my multiple choice display into a for loop and fixed the clear high scores function to show the same when starting as null or being reset.
-To finish off, I reorganized my js file to have variables on top, then functions and eventListeners at the bottom.
+I reorganized my js file to have variables on top, then functions and eventListeners at the bottom.
+1. And finally I added some styling using the Bootstrap CSS Framework.

 ## Demo